 Additional Information and Contraindications

 Using stimulants with MAOIs is particularly dangerous and can be potentially fatal.
-Using cocaine, amphetamines or MDMA (Ecstasy) with MAOIs may cause a severe increase in blood pressure, increasing the chances for stroke and cerebral hemorrhage and making it possible to overdose on a relatively small amount of cocaine.
-(A fatality has been recorded involving combining Peganum harmala and cocaine.
-Fatalities resulting from combining amphetamines with pharmaceutical MAOIs are recorded in the medical literature.)
+Using cocaine, amphetamines, or MDMA (ecstasy) with MAOIs may cause a severe increase in blood pressure, increasing the chances for stroke and cerebral hemorrhage and making it possible to overdose on a relatively small amount of cocaine.
+(A fatality has been recorded involving combining peganum harmala and cocaine.
+Fatalities resulting from combining amphetamines with pharmaceutical MAOIs have been recorded in the medical literature.)

 Using Benzedrine, Benzphetamine, Desipramine, Desoxyn, Dexedrine, Dopamine, Ephedrine (contained in Marax, Quadrinal, and other asthma drugs), Epinephrine, Guanadrel, Guanethidine, Hydralazine, Isoproterenol, L-dopa, Metaraminol, Methyldopa, Mirtazamine, Norepinephrine Oxymetazoline, Phendimetrazine, Phentermine, Phenylephrine, Phenylpropanolamine, Pseudoephedrine, Ritalin, or Venlafaxine with MAOIs may cause a hypertensive crisis (severe spike in blood pressure).